nicktodd/ml-deployment-workshop/02_xgboost_customerchurn_pipeline.md

 1. The repository URL for the example can be found here: https://github.com/nicktodd/machinelearning-train

 2. Fork this repository into your own Git repository.
 Your repository needs to be GitHub or CodeCommit as these are supported by CodePipeline and CodeBuild.
-We suggest you use GitHub since you will be able to authenticate more easily due to company restrictions on Code Commit.
+We suggest you use CodeCommit but either will work fine.

 ## 2. Create the DynamoDB table to maintain the model registry